fgeorges/servlex/website/src/config.md

 instantiating Saxon, when starting Servlex.
 By default, Servlex does not provide Saxon with any config file.

-#### Useful recipes for Tomcat
+#### Useful recipes

-If you use Tomcat (e.g. if you installed the Servlex installer, which contains Tomcat), you might be used by the following configuration tips.
+Here are a few configuration tips beyond the scope of Servlex itself, but affecting how to configure Saxon and Tomcat (especially if you used the Servlex installer, which comes with Saxon and Tomcat).

 ##### Changing the port number